miltonllera/neovim-config/README.md

-# Neovim configuration with Lua for Typescript / React
+# Neovim configuration with Lua for Typescript / React / LSP / Prettier / Treesitter

 A [Neovim](https://github.com/neovim/neovim) configuration using Lua, with the minimal number of pluggins I need for programming.
 Different language servers available through the LSP protocol provide code completion and analysis.